Erving Goffman: Influence and legacy

+Goffman introduced the concept of nonperson treatment as a level of social interaction.

 Goffman defined "impression management" as a person's attempts to present an acceptable image to those around them, verbally or nonverbally.
 This definition is based on Goffman's idea that people see themselves as others view them, so they attempt to see themselves as if they are outside looking in.
 Goffman was also dedicated to discovering the subtle ways humans present acceptable images by concealing information that may conflict with the images for a particular situation, such as concealing tattoos when applying for a job in which tattoos would be inappropriate, or hiding a bizarre obsession such as collecting/interacting with dolls, which society may see as abnormal.

 Goffman broke from George Herbert Mead and Herbert Blumer in that while he did not reject the way people perceive themselves, he was more interested in the actual physical proximity or the "interaction order" that molds the self.
 In other words, Goffman believed that impression management can be achieved only if the audience is in sync with a person's self-perception.
 If the audience disagrees with the image someone is presenting then their self-presentation is interrupted.
 People present images of themselves based on how society thinks they should act in a particular situation.
 This decision how to act is based on the concept of definition of the situation.
 Definitions are all predetermined and people choose how they will act by choosing the proper behavior for the situation they are in.
 Goffman also draws from William Thomas for this concept.
 Thomas believed that people are born into a particular social class and that the definitions of the situations they will encounter have already been defined for them.
 For instance. when an individual from an upper-class background goes to a black-tie affair, the definition of the situation is that they must mind their manners and act according to their class.